1666sApple/TATA-Online-Retail-Customer-Behaviour/README.md

 4. **Model Evaluation:** Split the dataset into training and testing sets, trained the models on the training set, and evaluated their performance on the testing set using appropriate metrics.

-5. **Result Visualization:** Visualized the results of the models using plots or charts to illustrate performance metrics and insights gained from the analysis.
+5. **Result Visualization:** Visualized the results of the models using plots such as Residual plots to illustrate performance metrics and insights gained from the analysis.

 ## GitHub Repository Link